 It seems that the evaluación única requires fewer efforts, while you can have more free time.
 But getting a pass in the final exam could be tricky and hard.

 In Spain, multiple-choice is a common format for exams.
-That seems easy, uh?
+That seems easy, right?
 Not at all!

 First, you normally have no more than 2 minutes to answer a single question.